ENROLLMENT- GENERAL INFORMATION

 Grade Point Average

-Students will be placed on Academic Probation at the conclusion of any long semester (fall or spring) when their semester grade point average or institutional cumulative grade point average, at TAMIU, falls below that required for their classification.
+Students will be placed on Academic Probation at the conclusion of any long semester (fall or spring) when their semester grade point average or institutional cumulative grade point average, at TAMIU, falls below 2.0.
 Such students are encouraged to participate to the fullest in academic support programs and to seek academic advising.
-Students who have been placed on Academic Probation will be removed from such probation at the conclusion of the semester or summer term, at this university, when they have achieved the required semester and institutional cumulative grade point average for their classification.
+Students who have been placed on Academic Probation will be removed from such probation at the conclusion of the semester or summer term, at this university, when they have achieved the required semester and institutional cumulative grade point average of a 2.0 or better.
 Students who achieve the required semester or institutional cumulative grade point average for their classification can continue to enroll at the institution on Continued Probation.

 Removal of Academic Suspension Status by Summer Study

-Students placed on Academic Suspension at the end of the spring semester are eligible to attend the subsequent summer sessions.
-If the student achieves a semester and institutional cumulative grade point average required for their classification at the conclusion of the summer terms, the Academic Suspension status will be removed.
+Students placed on Academic Suspension at the end of the spring semester are eligible to attend the subsequent summer sessions at TAMIU.
+If the student achieves a semester and institutional cumulative grade point average of 2.0 or better at the conclusion of the summer terms, the Academic Suspension status will be removed.
 Students who achieve the required semester or institutional cumulative grade point average for their classification can continue to enroll at the institution on Continued Probation.

 OTHER PROCEDURES AND POLICIES